tesserae/apitess/mkdocs-site/docs/getting-started/advanced-tutorial.md

   } \
 }'
 ```
-Note that the backslashes (\) tell the terminal that the command is continuing onto the next line.
+Note that the backslashes (`\`) tell the terminal that the command is continuing onto the next line.
 So if you blindly copied-and-pasted the above into your terminal, you'll have trouble fixing the parts that need to be substituted.
 You may want to copy-and-paste the above into your favorite text editor, make the required substitutions, and then copy-and-paste from your text editor to the command line.

 If everything is working correctly, you should see one of two things.
-One possibility is that this search has already been run and saved temporarily (to help speed up retrieving results from common queries).
+One possibility is that this search has already been run and saved temporarily.
+In other words, the search has been cached.
 In this case, the first line following the command should contain "303", which indicates that the results to the query are already available.
 The other possibility is that the results to a search with this query has not been temporarily saved recently.
 Thus, the full search must be run before results are made available.
 In either case, the search results can be retrieved at the URL specified on the line that starts with "`Location: `".
-Simply requesting GET at that URL (perhaps by entering it into your web browser) will retrieve the results once search has completed.
+If you request a GET at the URL (perhaps by entering the URL into your web browser) before search is complete, you will get a 404 (not found) error.
+But if the search is complete, requesting GET at that URL will yield the results of the search.

 ## Final Thoughts